OpenCHAMI/ochami/README.md

 (BSS)](https://github.com/OpenCHAMI/bss).
 The tool is meant to ease interaction with the API so one need not be proficient in `curl`.

 ## Getting Started

 See [**Building**](#building) for instructions on how to build `ochami`.
 Then, continue here with how to use it.

+The man pages in the [man directory](/man) are the most complete usage documentation available and quite readable on the web.

 ### 1. Creating a Configuration File